-Support may also be required for the pupil that harmed.
+Support may also be required for the pupil that was the aggressor.
 We will seek to understand why the pupil acted in this way and consider what support may be required to help the pupil and/or change behaviours.
 Once those needs have been met, the consequences for the harm caused or intended will be addressed.

-When needed the school can refer to the Oxfordshire County Council Child on child guidance https://schools.oxfordshire.gov.uk/cms/sites/schools/files/folders/folders/documents/safeguarding/Peer to Peer-Childto Childabuse.pdf
+When needed the school can refer to the Oxfordshire County Council Child on child guidance https://schools.oxfordshire.gov.uk/cms/sites/schools/files/folders/folders/folders/documents/safeguarding/PeertoPeer-ChildtoChildabuse.pdf